 Does a West Virginia corporation need a business license?

-This doesn’t mean you’re off the hook for local business licenses.
+Absolutely!
+West Virginia’s Tax Department require your corporation to get a Business Registration Certificate before engaging in any business in the state.
+The certificate has a one time fee of $30.
+This doesn’t necessarily mean you’re off the hook for local business licenses.
 Cities and counties often have their own additional requirements.
 Doing business in the capital?
 You’ll have to get a general business license for the City of Charleston ($20).

-What is a West Virginia Annual Report?
+What is a foreign West Virginia corporation?